Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     !!! note
         If the values 0 or 2 are chosen, only the Total contributions are required, so only those will be printed to the mdout files to cut down on the size of the mdout files and the time required to parse them.

-`idecomp`
-:   Energy decomposition scheme to use:

-    * 1: Per-residue decomp with 1-4 terms added to internal potential terms
-    * 2: Per-residue decomp with 1-4 EEL added to EEL and 1-4 VDW added to VDW potential terms
-    * 3: Pairwise decomp with 1-4 terms added to internal potential terms
-    * 4: Pairwise decomp with 1-4 EEL added to EEL and 1-4 VDW added to VDW potential terms

-    !!! warning
-        * No default.
-This must be specified!

 `print_res` (Default = "within 6")
 :   Select residues whose information is going to be printed in the output file.
 The default selection should be